 Rossini

-A take-off of the Bellini, but replace the white peach with the ruby-red strawberry!
+A take-off of the Bellini, but replace the white peach puree with the ruby-red strawberry!
 Festive and gorgeous, the Rossini is always a crowd-pleaser!

 Boozy Affogato

+An extra cocktail treat!
 The traditional Affogato is espresso poured over vanilla gelato.
 To make it truly a truly Italian cocktail, drizzle a bit of Amaretto or Frangelico over it.
 Personally I love a little Sambuca!